 The third case zooms in on socializing moments.
 In Ontmoet en Groetpleinen organised by Zuidzorg older people meet to socialise.
 One finding in our research was that social needs are a dominant factor in organising futures arrangements.
 People can feel more lonely as they grow older.
 In this case study we plan to develop a set of activities in which feelings about personal drivers of social connections can be shared.
 This way we hope to support people to become more aware of their own wishes about social connections.

 In the last half year we will digest all findings of the case studies and integrate them in the framework.
 We will share our findings through publications, expositions and presentations for diverse audiences; academic, designer and societal organisations.
 As well, we plan to organise a set of workshops to directly work on implementing promising results.

 Besides the cases, MyFutures is implemented in multiple courses at the TU Delft.
-In the course DeepDive, twenty students study theory on cognitive biases, the reasons why people have difficulty in making decisions, thinking ahead, and seeing opportunities.
+In the course DeepDive (Fall 2017), twenty students study theory on cognitive biases, the reasons why people have difficulty in making decisions, thinking ahead, and seeing opportunities.
 Apart from discussing the literature, they look for concrete applications in design, especially how to make decision tools more supportive.

 In the course Contextmapping Skills (Fall 2016/2017), some thirty students will conduct contextmapping studies for societal partners, finding out how people go about making choices and plans in specific situations such as buying a house, taking on financial services, and arranging informal care.